 The new Washington Privacy Act; a move towards enhanced privacy rights.

 The new Washington Privacy Act is expected to take effect on 31/12/2020.
-The Act is slated to be the second comprehensive State law on privacy protection in the US after the California Consumer Privacy Act, which will take effect in early 2020.
+The Act is stated to be the second comprehensive State law on privacy protection in the US after the California Consumer Privacy Act, which will take effect in early 2020.

 The Act recognizes that the growth of technology and business has escalated the collection of personal data.
 The Act seeks to maintain consumer confidence in the protection of their personal data while concurrently promoting the free flow of information.
 The Act borrows extensively from the rich provisions of the GDPR.
 Below is a synopsis of the main features of the proposed Act.